stashed/docs/docs/guides/latest/workloads/daemonset.md

 daemonset.apps/stash-demo created
 ```

-Now, wait for DaemonSet’s pod to go into the `Running` state.
+Now, wait for the pod of the DaemonSet to go into the `Running` state.

 ```console
 $ kubectl get pod -n demo